zhaojunlucky/rest-test/README.md

     * `int` convert a number string to int
     * `float` convert a number string to float
     * `bool` convert a number, string, list and map to bool
+    * `len` get length of a string, a map or a slice/array
     * `contain` check whether an element in a list or map.
 Check whether a string is a substring of another string
 * `JavaScript` to evaluate values
 * `YAML` report

+> For more details please refer to [REST API Test](https://exia.dev/project/rest-test/)